lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-08-21-Integrals_II.md

 Next, we formally verify the antiderivative by taking its derivative again.
 Recall that this is an appeal to the *fundamental theorem of calculus* (FTC).
-We use a variation on the technique described [last time]({% post_url 2025-08-14-Integrals_I %}), showing that the extracted derivative equals $\frac{1}{\sqrt{1-x^2}}\$.
+We use a variation on the differentiation technique described [last time]({% post_url 2025-08-14-Integrals_I %}), showing that the extracted derivative equals $\frac{1}{\sqrt{1-x^2}}\$.